dudupopkhadze/jeka/README.md

-## What is Jeka
+## How does Jeka work?

-Jeka has 4 main modules
+Jeka has 4 main modules:

 - ***Mustang*** (custom language interpreter that takes the code you write and translates it to the commands known to Jeka)
 - ***BoardController*** (module that takes care of drawing Jeka, Jeka's World and Jeka's moves)